walles/find_bad_motion_tracks/README.md

 ## Making a New Release

+1. Make sure the screenshot and description ^ are both up to date and in sync.
-Run `release.sh` and follow instructions.
+1. Run `release.sh` and follow instructions.

 ## TODO